Skip to content

 What re-running does:

-2. Re-runs provision-ubuntu-2604.sh to top up OS-level packages.
+2. Re-runs provision-ubuntu-2604.sh to top up OS-level packages and migrate /var/lib/nova-ve ownership to the service user.

 3. Reapplies the backend venv (pip install -r requirements.txt) and Alembic migrations.